 Do Monitor All Apps That Require Financial Information

 With technology and unsecured apps, it gives cybercriminals and hacker’s access to more financial data.
 It is almost a dream come true for them while it is a major annoyance to us.
 Once you discover that your financial information was stolen, you have to spend several hours on the phone with your bank to report the

 They are able to hack people’s username and passwords or even gain access to your credit/debit card or even your bank information.
 Once they have your financial information, they will attempt to make fraudulent charges costing businesses more than $445 billion dollars annually.

-It is important that you monitor any app that has access to your financial information such as the McDonald’s mobile ordering app.
+It is important that you monitor any app that has access to your financial information such as the McDonald’s mobile ordering app, to avoid McDonald’s app fraud.
 Careful monitoring can help you catch fraudulent charges quickly.
 See if you bank allows you to sign up to receive push notifications every time there is activity on your account.
-If it wasn’t for the notification from the bank, my husband wouldn’t have likely caught the charge quickly or he might have missed it all together.
+If it wasn’t for the notification from the bank, my ex-husband wouldn’t have likely caught the charge quickly or he might have missed it all together.

 How to Avoid Fraudulent Charges Using the McDonald’s App